ishaiNWA/Dinner-Hosting-App/README.md

 ### For Hosts
 - Publish dinner events with location ,language and dietary options
-- Chat with potential guests
-- Register soldiers for dinner events
+- Register soldiers for dinner events (after personal phone conversation)

 ### For Soldiers (Guests)
 - Search for dinner events based on location and preferences
-- Chat with potential hosts
 - View available dinners and details

 ### For Managers
 - Verify and authorize users